There are many issues that a homeowner might face with the trees and shrubs on a property. Get the answers to some of the most common questions.

 - Are there predaceous mites that control honey locust and Euonymus fortunei?

-- We have large Leyland Cypress roots coming through an asphalt path.
-The trees are probably over 30 years old.
-The roots are a safety hazard for those using the path.
-We want to shave off the roots and redo the asphalt.
-How much will the roots come back?
+- We have large Leyland Cypress roots coming through an asphalt path, and the trees are over 30 years old.
+If we shave off the roots and redo the asphalt, how much will the roots come back?

-- I have two Red Oak trees in my front yard.
-Both are about 20 feet tall with 6 or 8 inch trunks.
-One of the oaks has dark green leaves and very full.
-The other is pale greenish/yellow with brown spots.
+- I have two 20-foot Red Oak trees in my front yard.
+One has dark green, full leaves, while the other has pale greenish/yellow leaves with brown spots.
 Can you help me with this?

 - How can I tell if my mature pine trees are dormant or dead?
-I cannot reach the branches.
-They recently lost their needles after turning brown in July/August.
-One still has a few pine cones on it.
+They lost their needles and turned brown in July/August, and one still has a few pine cones.

 - How do I know when an oak tree is diseased and must come down?